nikosvlachogiannakis/Paper-Presentation/slides.md

 - **Categories of Drift Detectors:**
   - Two-sample tests
+  - Meta-statistics
+  - Block-based methods
+  - Clustering-based methods

+--

+# Two-sample tests
   - Computing a measure of dissimilarity between the two samples, such as differences in their empirical distributions or statistical properties.
 They help identify whether the data distribution has changed over time, signaling drift in data streams

+--

-  - Meta-statistics
+# Meta-statistics
   - Combine values of several estimates to address issues such as the multiple testing problem and sub-optimal sensitivity

+--

-  - Block-based methods
+# Block-based methods
   - Do not assume a split of the data into two windows but analyze an entire data segment at once

+--

-  - Clustering-based methods
+# Clustering-based methods
   - Cluster time points into intervals such that the corresponding data points also form clusters, solving an optimization problem for a number of clusters

 <!-- Notes:
 The authors propose a general scheme with 4 stages: windowing, describing distributions,